thirteen23/FRICKbits/readme.md

 [Laurie Frick](http://www.lauriefrick.com/) is a data artist from Austin, Texas who makes hand-built work about the future of data about you.
 Laurie Frick has been transforming her personal data, including location, steps, sleep and weight into abstract, hand-built wall size installations for years.

-[thirteen23](http://thirteen23.com/projects/frickbits/) is an interactive product studio dedicated to the craft of digital.
-We conceive, design, and build intelligent software.
+[thirteen23](http://thirteen23.com/projects/frickbits/) is an independent design studio in Austin, Texas.
+Together with our partners we help conceive, design, and develop intelligent software.
 <br /><br />